 Mac Plus: An all-in-one workhorse

-With the exception of a 1987 case color change from Putty (beige) to Platinum to fit with Apple’s new Snow White design language, the Mac Plus continued to be produced as it was until October 1990 — giving it a lengthy 4 years-plus lifespan.
+With the exception of a 1987 case color change from Putty (beige) to Platinum to fit with Apple’s new Snow White design language, the Mac Plus continued as it was until October 1990 — giving it a lengthy four years-plus lifespan.